opis/closure/README.md

 * Serialize any closure
 * Doesn't use `eval` for closure serialization or unserialization
 * Works with any PHP version that has support for closures (Yes, even with PHP 5.3)
+* Supports PHP 7.0 syntax
 * Handles all variables referenced/imported in `use()` and automatically wraps all referenced/imported closures for proper serialization
 * Handles recursive closures
 * Handles magic constants like `__FILE__`, `__DIR__`, `__LINE__`, `__NAMESPACE__`, `__CLASS__`,
 `__TRAIT__`, `__METHOD__` and `__FUNCTION__`.
-* Automatically resolves all class names used inside the closure
+* Automatically resolves all class names, function names and constant names used inside the closure
 * Track closure's residing source by using the `#trackme` directive
 * Simple and very fast parser
 * Any error or exception, that might occur when executing an unserialized closure, can be caught and treated properly